-If the Research Project Manager or LTAP Coordinator chooses to use another state agency or outside university, an administrative contract or a Professional Services Agreement must be prepared and approved (signed) before any work may take place.
+If the Research Project Manager chooses to use another state agency or university, an administrative contract or a Professional Services Agreement must be prepared and approved (signed) before any work may take place.

 5.4.
 Administrative or Professional Services Contract, MOA, RSA Negotiations